ossd-s25/project-evaluation/VSCode_evaluation.md

 Name: David Yu

-Operating system:
+Operating system: Windows

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) - Yes, I already had VScode installed

-How long did the whole process take?
+How long did the whole process take? - Around 1 minute

 ---